 The Sound Matters workshop series at Melbourne Recital Centre provides an interactive and engaging musical learning environment especially designed for children who are blind or have low vision.

-Working in partnership with Vision Australia, we are hosting four intimate workshops throughout 2020, with an emphasis on exploration and composition.
-Each one-hour session will allow participants to hear familiar repertoire performed up close and personal by professional musicians, as well as the opportunity to work directly with the facilitators in creating brand new sounds.
+Working in partnership with Vision Australia, we are hosting a series of workshops, with an emphasis on exploration and composition.
+Each one-hour session will allow participants to work with professional musicians, whilst creating brand new sounds.

 Workshops are designed for children between 8-14 years of age who are blind or have low vision.

 Melbourne Recital Centre is working with oboist Ben Opie on the Sound Matters workshop series in 2019.
 Ben’s incredibly versatile career has included collaboration with new music ensembles through to working with orchestras in Germany, France, Bahrain, America and Australia.